George Orwell: The Road to Wigan Pier

 At this time, Victor Gollancz suggested Orwell spend a short time investigating social conditions in economically depressed Northern England.
-Two years earlier, J. B. Priestley had written about England north of the Trent, sparking an interest in reportage.
-The Depression had also introduced a number of working-class writers from the North of England to the reading public.
+The Depression had introduced a number of working-class writers from the North of England to the reading public.
 It was one of these working-class authors, Jack Hilton, whom Orwell sought for advice.
 Orwell had written to Hilton seeking lodging and asking for recommendations on his route.
-Hilton was unable to provide him lodging, but suggested that he travel to Wigan rather than Rochdale, "for there are the colliers and they're good stuff."
+Hilton was unable to provide him lodging, but suggested that he travel to Wigan rather than Rochdale, "for there are the colliers and they're good stuff".

-On 31 January 1936, Orwell set out by public transport and on foot, reaching Manchester via Coventry, Stafford, the Potteries and Macclesfield.
+On 31 January 1936, Orwell set out by public transport and on foot.
 Arriving in Manchester after the banks had closed, he had to stay in a common lodging-house.
 The next day he picked up a list of contacts sent by Richard Rees.
 One of these, the trade union official Frank Meade, suggested Wigan, where Orwell spent February staying in dirty lodgings over a tripe shop.
-At Wigan, he visited many homes to see how people lived, took detailed notes of housing conditions and wages earned, went down Bryn Hall coal mine, and used the local public library to consult public health records and reports on working conditions in mines.
+In Wigan, he visited many homes to see how people lived, went down Bryn Hall coal mine, and used the local public library to consult public health records and reports on working conditions in mines.

 During this time, he was distracted by concerns about style and possible libel in Keep the Aspidistra Flying.
 He made a quick visit to Liverpool and during March, stayed in south Yorkshire, spending time in Sheffield and Barnsley.
-As well as visiting mines, including Grimethorpe, and observing social conditions, he attended meetings of the Communist Party and of Oswald Mosley ("his speech the usual claptrap—The blame for everything was put upon mysterious international gangs of Jews") where he saw the tactics of the Blackshirts ("...one is liable to get both a hammering and a fine for asking a question which Mosley finds it difficult to answer.").
-He also made visits to his sister at Headingley, during which he visited the Brontë Parsonage at Haworth, where he was "chiefly impressed by a pair of Charlotte Brontë's cloth-topped boots, very small, with square toes and lacing up at the sides."
+As well as visiting mines, including Grimethorpe, and observing social conditions, he attended meetings of the Communist Party and of Oswald Mosley ("his speech the usual claptrap—The blame for everything was put upon mysterious international gangs of Jews") where he saw the tactics of the Blackshirts.
+He also made visits to his sister at Headingley, during which he visited the Brontë Parsonage at Haworth.